MUmairAB/MUmairAB.github.io/_pages/about.md

 # 🔥 News
 - [10/2024] Our paper [UAV-based detection of landmines using infrared thermography](https://arxiv.org/pdf/2410.23998) is accepted to IJCVR.
-- [05/2024] Joined Depo IQ, USA as a Senior Machine Learning Engineer.
+- [05/2024] Joined [Depo IQ](https://depoiq.com/), USA as a Senior Machine Learning Engineer.
 - [08/2021] Joined Future Analytica as a Data Scientist.
 - [07/2018] Joined the National University of Computer and Emerging Sciences, NUCES-FAST University as a Lab Engineer.
 - [06/2018] I graduated from the National University of Computer and Emerging Sciences, NUCES-FAST, Pakistan with a Silver Medal on securing 2nd position in my batch.
+- [10/2016] Organized and hosted a two-day seminar [Machine Learning for Signal Processing & Big Data Analytics](https://fb.me/e/7mdHNpOJB).

 # 📝 Publications